FrankenDrone USV is a modular and affordable approach to building flexible unmanned surface vehicles for work or play. Read more

 We will note your contribution to this project on our website.
 Your awesome!Estimated delivery:

-Get the FrankenDrone koozie to keep your refreshing adult beverages cold.Estimated delivery:Add $5 USD to ship outside the US
+Get the FrankenDrone koozie to keep your refreshing adult beverages cold.Estimated delivery:Ships anywhere in the world

 Get recognized around town with a FrankenDrone t-shirt.
-We will contact you for the size.Estimated delivery:Add $15 USD to ship outside the US
+We will contact you for the size.Estimated delivery:Ships anywhere in the world

 Get a 6-Body to kick off your own FrankenDrone USV project.
-It will be finished and primed.Estimated delivery:Ships within the US only
+It will be finished and primed.Estimated delivery:Only ships to: United States

 Get your FrankenDrone USV some pontoons.
 You will get a pair of 3-Bodys with nose and tail caps (tell us which kind).
-They will be finished and primed.Estimated delivery:Ships within the US only
+They will be finished and primed.Estimated delivery:Only ships to: United States

 0 backers Limited (100 left of 100)

 You will get a 6-Body with wedge cap and propulsion module (sorry, you'll need to get the motor, ESC and servo), a pair of 3-Bodys with nose and tail caps (tell us which kind) and a set of struts.
 The bodies will be sealed, but not primed.
-The foam parts will be completely unfinished.Estimated delivery:Ships within the US only
+The foam parts will be completely unfinished.Estimated delivery:Only ships to: United States

 0 backers Limited (75 left of 75)

 Everything you need to assemble a FrankenDrone USV less the brains and power.
 In other words, you'll need to supply your own R/C transmitter, receiver, servos and batteries.
 The parts will be finished and primed.
-Tell us which kind of caps.Estimated delivery:Ships within the US only
+Tell us which kind of caps.Estimated delivery:Only ships to: United States

 0 backers Limited (50 left of 50)

 Everything you need to assemble a complete almost ready to float FrankenDrone USV.
 R/C transmitter, receiver, batteries and 6-Body optical cap included.
-Don't forget to pick a color and tell us the type of caps.Estimated delivery:Ships within the US only
+Don't forget to pick a color and tell us the type of caps.Estimated delivery:Only ships to: United States

 0 backers Limited (25 left of 25)

 We will assemble and test a FrankenDrone USV kit.
-If you're willing to come to Northwest Florida (at your own expense), you can help test and take your baby home with you.Estimated delivery:Ships within the US only
+If you're willing to come to Northwest Florida (at your own expense), you can help test and take your baby home with you.Estimated delivery:Only ships to: United States

 - (30 days)